yangyan92/Pytorch_ADMM-CSNet/README.md

 3.The net of training was implemented by end-to-end in ADMM-CSNET of pytorch version.
 Test:

+we have provided the final model of 20%,30%,40% sample in csnet_model directory,just replace the model name in test.py.
 ```
 python test.py
 ```

 Training:

+tips:For retraining you should change the data_dir and mask name in train.py and saved in the logs_csnet directory.
 ```
 python train.py
 ```